dvarrazzo/replisome/README.rst

 installation.

-In order to build the extension you will need a C compiler, the PostgreSQL server development packages and maybe something else that google will friendly tell you.
+In order to build the extension you will need a C compiler, the PostgreSQL server development packages and maybe something else that you could easily find by googling the problem.

 .. code:: console